top of page

 218 7th St, Frankfort, MI 49635, USA

-©2025 by Freshwater Wellness.
+©2026 by Freshwater Wellness.

 This website was created for educational and promotional purposes only and is not a substitute for medical care.
 Dr. Abigail Ellsworth, ND, LAc graduated from accredited Naturopathic Medical and Chinese Medical programs recognized by the US Department of Education, however, Naturopathic Medicine is not yet regulated as a licensable profession in Michigan.
-Therefore, Dr. Abigail is not able to practice medicine, and requests that you maintain a Primary Care Provider. who can offer medical care.
+Therefore, she is not able to practice medicine, and requests that you maintain a Primary Care Provider. who can offer medical care.

 bottom of page